Novelty Detection in Sequential Data by Informed Clustering and Modeling: Related Work

 \subsection{Novelty Detection in Discrete Sequences}

 Novelty and anomaly detection are particularly challenging for discrete sequences~\citep{domingues2019comparative, chandola2010anomaly}, since anomalies often only deviate in the order of elements or the frequency of patterns.
 State-of-the-art approaches use common outliers detection algorithms in combination with sequence specific metrics, or sequence specific features (e.g., sequential patterns).
 However, these approaches are computationally expensive and become infeasible for large amounts of data and long sequences: computing the longest common sub-sequence of two sequences has a runtime linear in the product of their lengths, and sequential pattern mining is in \#P~\citep{dong2007sequence}.
+Note that detecting novel discrete sequences is fundamentally different from outlier detection in time-series, where a single time point constitutes an outlier.
+Therefore, approaches for outlier detection in time series~\citep[][cf.]{ren2019time, zhang2019deep} cannot be straight-forwardly applied.